KerosuoLab/Shapemetrics/README.md

 ```
 <img src="images/tbud_ilastik_predmap_th95_sz_th.png" width="400">

-Now we choose the most optimal pixel thresholding value (variables named seg1_MEMB – seg4_MEMB) based on the images on section 4.3. (exapmles visualized above).
-Best value gives whole individual cells without the background (example with >0.95).
-In most cases, values 0.8 (seg4_MEMB), 0.9 (seg5_MEMB) and 0.95 (seg4_MEMB) are the best ones.
+Now choose the optimal pixel thresholding value (variables named seg1_MEMB – seg4_MEMB) based on the images from Section 4.3 (examples visualized above).
+The best value gives whole, individual cells without background (example with >0.95).
+In most cases, values 0.8 (seg4_MEMB), 0.9 (seg5_MEMB), and 0.95 (seg4_MEMB) are the best.
-Write the name of the value variable in between two lines in section 5 and run the section 5: Here we choose the value >0.95 i.e. the variable seg4_MEMB:
+Write the name of the value variable inbetween two lines in Section 5, and run Section 5; Here we chose the value >0.95 (i.e. the variable seg4_MEMB):
 ```
 seg_final = seg4;
 ```

 ## Watershed label matrix

-**Create the seed for watershed algortihm**
+**Create the seed for the watershed algorithm**

-In the section 6 of the script we use the blurred version of original membrane z-stack image together with the chosen pixel value thresholding to create seed for watershed algorithm.
-This is done by using the matlab function "imimposemin":
+In Section 6 of the script we use the blurred version of the original membrane z-stack image together with the chosen pixel value threshold to create the seed for the watershed algorithm.
+This is done by using the Matlab function "imimposemin":
 ```
 seed = imimposemin(img_blur,seg_final);
 ```
-The label matrix contains information and labels of each idividual cell from the watershed segmentation.
-We use the machine learning segmentation tool (Ilastik) together with watershed algorithm to obtain as accurate and unbiased segmentation as possible.
-Below we create the label matrix and run it through the same size thresholding limits as previously with the pixel values:
+The label matrix contains information and labels of each individual cell from the watershed segmentation.
+We use the machine learning segmentation tool (Ilastik) together with the watershed algorithm to obtain as accurate and unbiased segmentation as possible.
+Below we create the label matrix and run it through the same size thresholding limits as previously done with the pixel values:
 ```
 Label  = watershed(seed);
 Label2 = bwareaopen(Label,100);              % min